SchokiCoder/book_modern_c/src/whatnow.md

 Don't get discouraged by the compiler telling you what is wrong, or by people, in case you ask for help via the internet.
-Stay humble and remember that you are probably not the best software-developer around, but you can always improve, and you can always enjoy your journey.
+"It's important to be humble, and remember that you are probably not the best around, but you can always improve, and you can always enjoy that process."
-_(Plus 10 points, if you get this reference.)_
+_-LazyPurple_

 Don't be afraid to ask people for help, it can save a lot of stress.
 How complicated a program can get once it uses heap-memory or threads